NVIDIA/aistore/docs/configuration.md

 - [Curl examples](#curl-examples)
 - [CLI examples](#cli-examples)

-AIS production deployment, in particular, requires careful consideration of at least some of the configurable aspects.
-For example, AIS supports 3 (three) logical networks and will, therefore, benefit, performance-wise, if provisioned with up to 3 isolated physical networks or VLANs.
-The logical networks are: user (aka public), intra-cluster control, and intra-cluster data - the corresponding JSON names are, respectively: `hostname`, `hostname_intra_control`, and `hostname_intra_data`.

-The following picture illustrates one section of the configuration template that, in part, includes listening port:
+The picture illustrates one section of the configuration template that, in part, includes listening port:

 ![Configuration: TCP port and URL](images/ais-config-1.png)